WebexCC-SA/CRM/docs/task3.md

 - Congratulations!
 You have completed the task.

-## Section 5 - Troubleshooting Failed Sync Due to Mismatched Idle Codes
+## 5. Troubleshooting Failed Sync Due to Mismatched Idle Codes

 - In Salesforce, navigate to **'Setup'** by clicking the gear icon in the top-right corner and selecting **'Setup'**.